Allergy watery eyes: understanding the causes, symptoms, and treatment

 Identifying and avoiding allergens whenever possible is the first line of defense against allergic reactions.
 This may involve staying indoors on high pollen days, using air purifiers to reduce indoor allergens, keeping windows closed during allergy season, and avoiding exposure to known triggers such as pet dander.

-See also article Allergy under eyes: causes, symptoms, and treatment
+See also article Understanding diabetes type 1: causes, symptoms, and management

 Over-the-counter medications